Cosmological Implications of the CMB Large-scale Structure: The CMB Quadrupole and Octopole Moments

 Notice that the overall probability distribution depends on how many fluctuations are included in the simulation.
 As $N_{SW}$ increases to very large values, we approach the result expected for $\Lambda$CDM, presumably because this situation is similar to what one gets with a fluctuation spectrum inflated to very large scales early in the Universe's history.
 Absent inflation, however, the probability distribution is noticeably different, particularly for the smaller values of $\theta_{23}$.
-Even for $N_{SW}$ as large as 50, a value of $\theta_{23}<18^\circ$ is expected to occur about $10\%$ of the time---higher for smaller fluctuation numbers $N_{SW}$.
+For $N_{SW}=50$, a value of $\theta_{23}<18^\circ$ is expected to occur about $10\%$ of the time---higher for smaller fluctuation numbers $N_{SW}$.
 And for $N_{SW}=5,000$, this probability is approximately $7\%$.
 In every case, the increase in fractional representation at smaller angles is compensated by the reduced representation at angles $>50^\circ$ (the dark-grey bars in these diagrams).
-These results suggest that a mutual alignment of the quadrupole and octopole moments to within $\sim 18^\circ$ of each other does not appear to be statistically significant in the $R_{\rm h}=ct$ Universe, as long as the number of Sachs-Wolfe fluctuations across the sky is smaller than several thousand.
+These results suggest that an alignment of the quadrupole and octopole moments to within $\sim 18^\circ$ of each other is more likely to occur in the $R_{\rm h}=ct$ Universe than in $\Lambda$CDM, as long as the number of Sachs-Wolfe fluctuations across the sky is smaller than several thousand, though in both cosmologies, the probability is always $\leq 10\%$.